RobvanGastel/removing-pos-vit-bias/README.md

 ## Results

 **Pascal VOC2012** \
-Performance on the validation set with the DINOv3 ViT-S encoder for OverClustering (Ziegler & Asano, 2022) with k={21, 100, 300}.
+Performance on the validation set with the DINOv3 ViT-S encoder for OverClustering (Ziegler & Asano, 2022) with k={21, 100, 300} on 40/90 batches of the validation set with batch size 16 (due to compute constraints).
 <table style="margin: auto; border-collapse: collapse;">
   <thead>
     <tr>